Poplar (East India Road) railway station: Description

-The station building was located on the south side of the East India Dock Road bridge over the railway and was a substantial brick building with some Portland Stone features designed by architect Thomas Matthews.
+The station building was located in the Metropolitan Borough of Poplar on the south side of the East India Dock Road bridge over the railway and was a substantial brick building with some Portland Stone features designed by architect Thomas Matthews.
 There were four arched windows arranged either side of three arched doors.
 It had a flat roof.

 Within the building was a parcels office and ticket office and after passing the ticket inspector the passenger had the choice of the going left for the terminating platform (although some services operated through to Blackwall between 1870 and 1890), or right for services via Bow to Broad Street.
 There were some goods sidings adjacent to the Broad Street (up direction) platform used for wagon storage.
 The stationmaster's office and lavatories were located on the up platform.

 Two NLR carriage sidings were located south of the station and there was initially two signal boxes in the area although these were combined into a signal box named Poplar Central on 9 September 1888.
 This was located south of the station on the up side of the line.

 South of the station the line and the Poplar High Street bridge the line split with the easterly line diverging and rising up and over by means of a bridge the London and Blackwall Railway (LBR) route to the North London basin and sidings in the docks area.
 The LBR had refused an at-grade crossing on their already busy line but there was a further junction off this line (known as Poplar Junction) that was used to allow through running to Blackwall in 1870.
 The other route from Poplar went to Harrow Lane sidings where traffic could be routed to other docks on the Isle of Dogs.